This is an addendum to Trumpkin’s Notes On Building A Sauna which should be read for more information.

 - IR booths do not have stones nor do you throw water on imaginary stones to create steam.

-Sauna and IR booths are however somewhat similar on a surface level and, despite what some say, one is not necessarily better than the other.
+Sauna and IR booths are however somewhat similar on a surface level.
 In both you are in an enclosed space, your body is being heated and you should sweat.
 Both frequently have walls, ceilings and benches of wood.
 That though is about it for similarities.

 The experience between IR and sauna is quite different, how our bodies react is different and the health benefits are different.

 Heat – In a sauna your experience is primarily that of convection heat (and conduction via condensation from the steam) while in an IR cabin you are heated by radiant heat.
 Good sauna builders try to reduce radiant heat as best they can.

 Löyly – In a sauna you throw water on the stones to temporarily (except in American saunas with poor ventilation) increase the humidity and experience löyly.
 Repeated every few minutes provides an experience of humid/dry/humid/dry/humid/dry that is very enjoyable, comforting and healthy (similar to hot/cold/hot/cold/hot/cold being both comforting and likely the primary health benefit).
 Löyly is a core element of sauna and something that you don’t have in an IR cabin.

 Dry vs Humid – An IR cabin is purely a very dry heat.
 Sauna is naturally dry but throwing water on the stones temporarily creates a more humid environment (though not as humid as a Turkish Bath or Steam Room).